seb1080/webOneBiteAtaTime/basics/design_UI-UX/CREATION_PROCESS.md

 5. To be seen as a specialist in my area of expertise.

-6. Move out of Linkedin, create a real network of relationship
+6. Move out of LinkedIn, create a real network of relationship

-## Who is the Audiance ?
+## Who is the Audience ?

 Small business owner, gouvernement, business partners

-## What is important for the Audiance ?
+## What is important for the Audience ?

 Understand my work, thrust the quality of my work, contact me